rdkcentral/firebolt/apis/pr-feature-media-info/core/VideoOutput/index.md

 ### resolution

-The width and height of the current video output, in pixels.
+The width and height of the current video mode setting, in pixels.

 To get the value of `resolution` call the method like this: